 Change of Job role (Job Record)

-Skanska have requested the process is controlled in line with their current process and the trigger cannot fire on entry of a new job only.
+tRIIO have requested the process is controlled in line with their current process and the trigger cannot fire on entry of a new job only.

-Following the employee joining the organisation, there will be an import run to populate the Employees Training Booking with the Training Courses (Competencies) they have already achieved prior to joining Skanska.
+Following the employee joining the organisation, there will be an import run to populate the Employees Training Booking with the Training Courses (Competencies) they have already achieved prior to joining tRIIO.

 These will be assigned an expiry date to assist in the review cycle.
 Once the import has completed the custom trigger needs to fire to then compare the tables and complete the gap analysis.